 Do you have years of old bank statements lying around?
 You may be ready to throw them out, but you’re not sure how.
 Is it safe to throw away old bank statements, or do you need to shred them first?

+Do I need to shred bank statements or other personal documents?
 According to the Federal Trade Commission, you should shred documents containing sensitive information, including bank statements, to protect yourself from identity theft.
 Follow these guidelines to help you know what to shred and when.

 - Sales receipts (unless you need them for tax purposes; in that case, scan them first)